Ibarca/Traditional-Demand-Forecasting-Engine-using-Power-Query-Excel/README.md

 A key part of the solution is classifying products according to their demand characteristics.

+Not all products behave the same way, so using a single forecasting method across an entire catalog often produces inaccurate results.
+A new product, a seasonal item, and a low-selling SKU each have different demand patterns and forecasting needs.

+By classifying products based on factors such as demand variability, lifecycle stage, seasonality, and business importance, the framework can assign the most suitable forecasting method to each product group.
+This segmentation improves forecast accuracy and creates a more reliable foundation for inventory planning and purchasing decisions.

+Products are classified as follows:

 ### ABC Analysis

 Products are classified based on their contribution to annual COGS: